 This post may contain affiliate links.
 Please read our disclosure policy.

-lemon pepper chicken in a skillet
+a skillet with lemon pepper chicken and a serving spoon

 Why you’ll love it